sonos/torch-to-nnef/README.md

 ## Features

-Allow to export any PyTorch model by providing input and model.
+Export any PyTorch model by providing input and model in a Python script:

 ```python
 import logging